voschezang/coding-handbook/software-industry/software-engineering.md

 # Software Engineering

 Software development used to be *just* a chaotic, creative endeavour.
 However, gradually some **principles** are starting to emerge, making it more predictable and rigorous.
 The field seems to be inherently interdisciplinary.
 On the one hand it involves theoretical subjects such as [computer](https://en.wikipedia.org/wiki/Computer_science) and [computational](https://en.wikipedia.org/wiki/Computational_science) science, [information](https://en.wikipedia.org/wiki/Information_science) science, mathematics and statistics.
 On the other hand, it relates to people, product, project and operations management.
-See also [software product management](../management/product-management.md).
+See also [software product management](../management/product-management.md) and [testing](testing.md).

 [toc]